guildai/guild.ai/pages/start/optimize.md

 The `--table` option tells Guild to show results without running in interactive mode.
 The `--top` option tells Guild to show only the top-N runs based on the sort order.
-In this case `--min loss` sorts by loss in ascending order.

 Note that runs where `x` is `-0.5` have the lowest `loss`.
 This is consistent with our expectation from the plot above.

 ### View Runs in TensorBoard

-View runs in [TensorBoard](ref:tensorboard) with the [tensorboard](cmd:tensorboard) command:
+View runs in [TensorBoard](ref:tensorboard) using the [tensorboard](cmd:tensorboard) command:

 ``` command